-4.2.
-AC coupling The first filter in the POS, PIT, and YAW paths (numbers 15, 18, and 21) is an ac-coupling filter: a zero at DC and a pole at 3 Hz.
-In combination with the whitening filters, each channel is thus differentiated up to 30 Hz.
-For the side channel filter 13 provides the ac-coupling.
 4.3.
-Low pass filtering, SOS Following the ac-coupling, the damping signals must be low-pass filtered so that sensor noise does not compromise the stability of the suspended optic.
-The low-pass filter is designed with the following criteria: - In the GW band (f > 40 Hz), sensor noise must be significantly below the displacement noise requirement for the optic.
-The MC mirrors are the most critical SOS: the frequency noise requirement of $10^{-3}$ Hz/ $\sqrt{Hz}$ at 40 Hz corresponds to a individual mirror noise of $3 \times 10^{-17}$ m/ $\sqrt{Hz}$ .
-Sensor noise is allowed to contribute at a level of no more than $10^{-17}$ m/ $\sqrt{Hz}$ . - In the control band (f < 40 Hz), sensor noise should come in lower than ground noise. - The system must be stable for damping gains corresponding to quality factors $Q \ge 3$ . - At the nominal Q = 10 damping gain, the transfer function from force applied to the suspended optic to optic motion must not deviate significantly from that of an ideal pendulum with this quality factor.
+Low pass filtering, SOS

+Following the ac-coupling, the damping signals must be low-pass filtered so that sensor noise does not compromise the stability of the suspended optic.
+The low-pass filter is designed with the following criteria:

+- In the GW band (f > 40 Hz), sensor noise must be significantly below the displacement noise requirement for the optic.
+The MC mirrors are the most critical SOS: the frequency noise requirement of 10^{-3} Hz/ $\sqrt{\rm Hz}$ at 40 Hz corresponds to a individual mirror noise of 3×10^{-17} m/ $\sqrt{\rm Hz}$.
+Sensor noise is allowed to contribute at a level of no more than 10^{-17} m/ $\sqrt{\rm Hz}$. - In the control band (f < 40 Hz), sensor noise should come in lower than ground noise. - The system must be stable for damping gains corresponding to quality factors $Q \ge 3$. - At the nominal Q = 10 damping gain, the transfer function from force applied to the suspended optic to optic motion must not deviate significantly from that of an ideal pendulum with this quality factor.

 The last two criteria constrain the low-pass filter from being overly agressive.
 The following combination of filters is found to meet these criteria:

-- an 2nd order elliptic low-pass, with $f_c = 3$ Hz, 0.1 dB passband ripple, stopband of -20 dB - a stopband filter, which rolls off from 9-30 Hz with 4 complex poles and 4 complex zeros, then comes back up from 35-60 Hz with another 4 complex zeros and poles The filter response and the noise levels predicted by the model of Figure 2 are shown in Figure 5.
-This shows that DAC noise, assumed to be $3 \mu V / \sqrt{Hz}$ , dominates the noise budget for frequencies above ~15 Hz, and is above the 40 Hz, $10^{-17} \text{ m} / \sqrt{Hz}$ requirement.
+- an 2nd order elliptic low-pass, with $f_c = 3$ Hz, 0.1 dB passband ripple, stopband of -20 dB - a stopband filter, which rolls off from 9-30 Hz with 4 complex poles and 4 complex zeros, then comes back up from 35-60 Hz with another 4 complex zeros and poles

+The filter response and the noise levels predicted by the model of Figure 2 are shown in Figure 5.
+This shows that DAC noise, assumed to be 3 μ V/ $\sqrt{\rm Hz}$, dominates the noise budget for frequencies above ~15 Hz, and is above the 40 Hz, 10^{-17} m/ $\sqrt{\rm Hz}$ requirement.
 An additional factor of 10 filtering may be realized by moving a 0.1 Hz pole/1 Hz zero filter from the mode cleaner servo to the MC coil driver (and providing a compensating digital filter); though the 40 Hz noise requirement is then met, DAC noise still dominates in the band ~20-40 Hz, as shown in Figure 5.